rigliHUN/ansible1/README.md

 # ansible1

-This is for an ansible course!
+This is my awesome Ansible repository!